Clover Johnson walked home alone.

-“How’d you know?
-Mel, are you listening to the news again?”
+“How do you know?
+Mel are you listening to the news again?”

+“What are you suggesting?”
 Jeanie had stopped eating.
-She hated talking politics.
-“So, what are you saying?” she leaned in; all pretense gone.
+Talking politics always aggravated her and she leaned in, all pretense or sisterly care gone.
 “You seem pretty well informed of how dire our situation is and if we don’t figure this out, the mortals will turn on us.
 There’s a rumor they’re going to send in the National Guard again.
 It puts the High Practitioner under a lot of pressure.”

 “Promise me that if you get too cold, you’ll go in?”

 “You’re going to ask the High Practitioner?”

 “Do you want a blanket?
 Your cell phone?”